BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 ***
 ### The Tags Page
 #### Picture Part
 &emsp;&emsp;Since our goal is to build a website that shows pisture, it is very important to find a good way to show others the illusts.
-The **Masonry Layouts** comes to my mind.
+The **Masonry Layouts** comes to our mind.
 &emsp;&emsp;The **Masonry Layouts** form is to place pictures on the page in many cols with the same width but the height is different.
 Probably like this:
 ![](img/xjq_3.png)
 &emsp;&emsp;However, because of the size of the img we could get, it might be a little bit large to show so many pictures on one page.
 So we would just show two cols.
 Like this:
 ![](img/xjq_4.png)
 &emsp;&emsp;Here's some details about the page.
-&emsp;&emsp;To keep the order of the pictures, I could not just do it with **css**, instead, I would have to do it with **js** and **css**.
+&emsp;&emsp;To keep the order of the pictures, we could not just do it with **css**, instead, we would have to do it with **js** and **css**.
 &emsp;&emsp;First of all, constrain the width of the img with **css**.
 Next, define the ```checkFlag``` function to reset the pictures when the ```document``` is ```onload```.
 In this function, I'd have to compute the num of pictures of each column.
-Also, I had to reset the height of container to display the pictures seperately.
+Also, we had to reset the height of container to display the pictures seperately.
 &emsp;&emsp;After doing this, the pictures is already in the form of **Masonry Layouts**.
 However, the num of the pictures is fixed.
 What we want is the type of Masonry Layouts that is endless.
 That would pour more and more pictures when the user scroll to the bottom of the page.
 In other word, the pictures must be loaded asynchronously.
-I have no idea about this so I would learn it from the beginning.
+We have no idea about this so we would learn it from the beginning.
 &emsp;&emsp;At that time didn't know **js** well.
 And the first idea that comes to real is using **Ajax**, the **requests** of **js**.
 Here's the basic code.
 ```JavaScript
 var xmlhttp;